-This guidance applies to teachers working in maintained schools and academies.
-It also outlines the key features of inspection in non-association independent schools and will be of relevance to teachers working in these schools.
+This guidance applies to school leaders working in maintained schools and academies.
+It also outlines the key features of inspection in non-association independent schools and will be of relevance to leaders working in these schools.

 The latest reforms have reduced the inspection framework substantially.
 Much of the detail about the arrangements for inspection, including information about the focus of inspection, has been moved to the School inspection handbook.
-The School inspection handbook is not a statutory document and this means that Ofsted can, in future, change the focus of inspection without reference to Parliament or consulting teachers, school leaders and other stakeholders.
+The School inspection handbook is not a statutory document.
+This means that Ofsted can add in fields and change the focus of inspection without reference to Parliament and without consulting teachers, school leaders and other stakeholders.